 For many years, she has served the Lord faithfully at Sparlingville Baptist Church, in many different capacities.
 What a joy it is to serve the Lord!

 Kelsey Braun, Pastoral Secretary

 Kelsey serves as the Pastoral Secretary.
-She is the wife of our Youth Pastor, Abe, as well as the daughter of our Lead Pastor, John Milton.
+She is the wife of our Youth Pastor, Abe, as well as the daughter of our Senior Pastor, John Milton.

 “I grew up in a loving Christian home where my parents were highly involved in the church.
 My dad was the youth pastor for many years before becoming an Associate Pastor in my later teens.
 I made a profession of faith when I was very young, but later on in life had many doubts and couldn’t remember exactly what happened.
 My salvation was nailed down in June of 2011 when I graduated high school.

 “Through most of my teen years, I went on many missions trips – including to Honduras and Africa – and the Lord put a burden in my heart for missions.
 After graduating high school, I attended West Coast Baptist College in southern California to receive my bachelor’s degree in Elementary Education.
 I hope to one day use it on a mission field, Lord willing.
 As of right now, I am serving alongside my husband in the church as the pastor’s secretary and teaching in our Christian school as the 5th and 6th grade teacher.”